kevinpandya814/kevinpandya814/README.md

 Most reporting problems aren't tool problems — they're **definition problems**.
 The same metric means different things on different pages, and no one can explain why.
 I work at the source: getting the KPI logic right in SQL, modelling the data cleanly, and building dashboards that still make sense when someone asks *"where does this number actually come from?"*

 - 🎓 Master of Professional Studies in Analytics — Northeastern University, Toronto
-- 🍁 Eligible to work in Canada (PGWP through 2029 — no sponsorship required)
+- 🍁 Eligible to work in Canada
 - 💬 Always up for talking data, dashboards, and real-world reporting problems

 ---